chappie1998/Action_recognition-using-3D-CNN/README.md

 A 3D CNN(Convolution neural network) implementation in Keras for action recognition.This model trained on videos.
 This model architecture achieved 96% accuracy after some hours of training on my GPU(RTX 2080TI).

-This model architecture and th prediction scripts are such like that, It works on a video and in real time also.
+This model architecture and the prediction scripts are such like that, It works on a video and in real time also.
 Now free to play around the model, change numbers of layers, size, data.

 ### The basic concept of action recognition using 3D CNN:-